 Now, nearly half the population of Libby has been diagnosed with asbestos disease in addition to the 200 who have died from exposure to the asbestos-tainted vermiculite.

-Many individuals, as well as a number of trade and labor unions, have been fighting to receive fair compensation for those sickened by mesothelioma cancer and other asbestos diseases.
+Many individuals, as well as a number of trade and labor unions, have been fighting to receive compensation for asbestos victims.
 The Montana State Fund rewards businesses that invest in preventing asbestos exposure and ensure the safety of their employees.
 Businesses that provide supplemental training and safety equipment can get assistance for those programs.

 The 300-employee Fund is in a strong financial place, distributing its biggest dividend ever of $35 million to 23,000 policyholders this year.
 But two bills have been drafted that could jeopardize the future of the Montana State Fund.